dsafari120/dsafari120/README.md

 - 👋 Hi, I’m @dsafari120
 - 👀 I’m interested in php , laravel , javascript
-- 🌱 I’m currently learning laravel
+- 🌱 I’m  backend developer espicificly
 - 💞️ I’m looking to collaborate on php and laravel project
 - 📫 How to reach me : dsafari120@gmail.com